 Berlin River Cruise

-We took a relaxing River Cruise, the one and only time I have ever done a River Cruise and was in complete awe of the iconic buildings, monuments and museums along the banks of the River.
-The River Spree is 250m long and the cruise takes approximately one hour during which you hear all about the amazing buildings and the history of Berlin.
+We took a relaxing River Cruise, the only time I have ever done a River Cruise, and I was in complete awe of the iconic buildings, monuments and museums along the River banks.
+The River Spree is 250m long, and the cruise takes approximately one hour, during which you hear all about the amazing buildings and the history of Berlin.

 Memorial for the Murdered Jews

 Less than a minutes walk from the Brandenberg Gate; we discovered the Memorial for the Murdered Jews (Holocaust Memorial).
 This outdoor memorial consists of more than 2700 concrete slabs of differing heights and sizes with an undulating base.
 The idea of the memorial, which is dedicated to the millions of Jews who were murdered during the Holocaust, is to give a feeling of unease, and it certainly did that.
 Also within the grounds is a Visitor Centre with the names of approximately 3 million Jewish Holocaust victims, emotional images, letters, diary entries and stories of families affected by the horrors of the second world war.